Chief Executive Officer – Shannon Crofton

 Shannon served as Acting Executive Director beginning in January 2020 and was appointed CEO in October of the same year.
 She has demonstrated unwavering leadership leading the organization through an unprecedented health crisis, while continuing to focus on delivering services that make Aspire a leader in the community living sector.

-Director, Respite and Quality Assurance – Sue Jones
+Sue Jones - Director, Respite and Quality Assurance

 Trained as an early childhood educator, Sue joined Aspire Richmond in 1995 as a preschool teacher with Treehouse early Learning Centre.
 Treehouse was her first experience working with children with additional support needs, and Sue realized immediately that this was her true career path.
-She is passionate about connecting with those we serve, encouraging their personal growth, choice, and decision making and supporting them to thrive and lead connected and happy lives.
+She is passionate about connection with those we serve, encouraging their personal growth, choice, and decision making and supporting them to thrive and lead connected and happy lives.

 Sue has first-hand experience about the importance and value of early intervention and lifelong supports for people with developmental disabilities.
 Many children she taught in preschool are now in adult programs with Aspire.
 These lifelong connections are greatly valued by Sue, the individuals and their families.

 Sue was promoted from pre-school teacher to senior counsellor to program manager.
-In 2007 she was appointed Director of Children’s Services and Quality Assurance.
+In 2007, she was appointed Director of Children’s Services and Quality Assurance.
 In 2021, Sue became the Director of Respite Services and Quality Assurance.
 A large part of this portfolio allows her to focus more on Aspire’s broad Occupational Health and Safety program and ensure that Aspire meets the requirements for accreditation by CARF to secure continued funding and ensure program excellence.

-Director, Children’s Services – Carrie McLellan-Haqq
+Carrie McLellan-Haqq - Director, Children's Services

 Carrie has spent more than two decades helping families to access inclusive child care, while actively advocating for increased early intervention supports for children with developmental delays/disabilities.